About

 How do I wash it?

-- Unless you’re told otherwise, clothing can be machine or hand washed in cold water and dried in your dryer on low.
-Have caution when washing anything blackworked or otherwise embelished.
+Unless you’re told otherwise, clothing can be machine or hand washed in cold water and dried in your dryer on low.
+Have caution when washing anything embroidered or otherwise embellished.
 Be careful of clasps, buttons, and ties.

 What’s it made of, anyway?

-- Tricky question because it depends on the garment in question.
-Natural fibers such as cotton and linen are used when available (this is especially true with shirts, which are made almost exclusively of cotton muslin).
+This depends on the garment in question.
+Natural fibers such as cotton and linen are used when available (this is especially true with shirts, which are made almost exclusively of cotton muslin, quilter’s cotton, or the occasional cotton-poly blend).
 However, certain materials such as silk and other fibers can be difficult to come by at an affordable price, so some garments may be made entirely of synthetic fibers with a natural look or a blend of natural and synthetic fibers.

 I saw something on someone else that I liked.
 Is it still available?